 What is a carotid endarterectomy?

 A carotid endarterectomy is surgery to remove a blockage in a carotid artery.
-The carotid arteries, one on each side of the neck, are blood vessels that bring blood to the brain and eyes.
+The carotid arteries, one on each side of your neck, are blood vessels that bring blood to your head and brain.

 When is it used?

 This procedure may be done when a carotid artery is more than 70% blocked by plaque.
 Plaque is a fatty deposit that can build up in blood vessels and make them narrower.
 The narrowing decreases the amount of blood flow to your brain.
 Pieces of plaque may break off from the wall of a blood vessel and form clots that can block blood flow to the brain.
 The blockage can cause a transient ischemic attack (TIA) or stroke.
 Removing the plaque can help prevent strokes.

 Ask your healthcare provider about your choices for treatment and the risks.

 - Make plans for your care and recovery after you have the procedure.
 Find someone to give you a ride home after the procedure.
 Allow for time to rest and try to find other people to help with your day-to-day tasks while you recover.